hassanah391/AirBnB_clone_v2/README.md

 ## Description

 > This project is the first phase of the Airbnb Clone, focusing on the backend console.
-The repository contains a command-line interpreter that serves > as a management tool for different class instances, simulating the basic functionalities of a database.
-The core class, `BaseModel`, provides shared > functionality for a variety of subclass models (`Amenity`, `City`, `State`, `Place`, `Review`), allowing for instance creation, updating, and deletio> n through simple commands.
+The repository contains a command-line interpreter that serves > as a management tool for different class instances, simulating the basic functionalities of a database.The core class, `BaseModel`, provides shared > functionality for a variety of subclass models (`Amenity`, `City`, `State`, `Place`, `Review`), allowing for instance creation, updating, and deletion> through simple commands.

 ## Features